-Flourless apple millet muffins are a delicious alternative to baked oatmeal!
-They are naturally vegan, gluten-free, and fruit-sweetened.
+4-ingredient flourless apple millet muffins are a delicious alternative to baked oatmeal!
+They are vegan, oil-free, gluten-free, and fruit-sweetened.

 Confession: I eat an average of three breakfasts.
 Every day.

 For years, I thought there was something terribly wrong with me.
 I’d get up, eat a healthy breakfast–for example, oatmeal, yogurt, whole grain toast with peanut butter, a big bowl of cereal, or scrambled eggs.
 I don’t have a huge appetite in the morning, but I have to eat something satisfying or else I quickly morph into a raging beast (to which Nick and Kevin can testify).

 All was good for an hour.
 Perhaps two.
 But then, without fail, I was starving.
 I quickly became cranky, irritable, and unable to focus, but, most all, I was mad.
 Why me?
 I already ate a great breakfast, so what gives?
 I’d try to ignore the feeling, but by lunchtime my appetite was raging like an Orc on the trail of a band of hobbits.

 It’s remarkable how we blind ourselves to the truth.
 The solution to my “problem” was plain: my body was screaming, “for heaven’s sake woman, you need more fuel!!!”

 It only took 20 years to figure it out.